-(This one is now a major motion blog post.)
+UPDATE: This is now a major motion blog post!

 Beware Buying Before Beeminding!
 Are you about to buy something that requires ongoing time or energy?
 Some things don’t.
 A meal, for example, or a trip, just happens and then is done.
 But a musical instrument or a bike or a book requires investment beyond the actual purchasing.
 Some things, like a video game, require rationing lest they be even worse than a waste of money.
 So ask yourself, might this purchase be a waste of money (or worse) without a do-more (or do-less) goal?